Surgical knot: History

 Heraklas' sling XIII, the plinthios brokhos is produced in the same manner as a string figure.

-Surgical knots have been used since the first century when they were described by Greek physician Heraklas in a monograph on surgical knots and slings.
-In the past, the training of astronauts has included the tying of surgical knots.
+Surgical knots have been used since the first century when they were described by the Greek physician Heraklas in a monograph on surgical knots and slings.
+In the past, the training of astronauts has also included the tying of surgical knots.

 Application

-The effective tying of surgical knots is a critical skill for surgeons since if the knot does not stay intact, the consequences may be serious such as after pulmonary resection, laparoscopic cholecystectomy, and hysterectomy.
+The effective tying of surgical knots is a critical skill for surgeons, since if the knot does not stay intact, the consequences may be serious, especially in situations such as following a pulmonary resection, laparoscopic cholecystectomy, or hysterectomy.
 The primary goal of surgical knot tying is to allow the capacity of a knot (or ligature) to be tightened and remain tight.
-Ligatures are locked and finished multiple overhand knots.
-Nevertheless, slipping sometimes happens before the addition of the final knot, particularly during an instrument tie.
+Ligatures are locked in place and finished with multiple overhand knots.
+Nevertheless, slipping occasionally occurs before the addition of the final knot, particularly during an instrument tie.

 Knots

-The constrictor knot is the knot most used for binding.
-The constrictor knot closely resembles the clove hitch except the two ends form an overhand knot under the overriding turn.
-New knots have been described.
-Other commonly employed knots are surgeon's knot, modified surgeon's knot, single-double other side knot, strangle knot and modified miller's knot.
-The Surgeon's knot has been a standard ligature but in one study it demonstrated slippage.
+The constrictor knot is the knot most commonly used for binding.
+The constrictor knot closely resembles the clove hitch, except the two ends form an overhand knot go under the overriding turn.
+New knots have also been described.

+Other commonly employed knots include the surgeon's knot, modified surgeon's knot, single-double other side knot, strangle knot and modified miller's knot.
+The Surgeon's knot has been a standard ligature, however in one study, it demonstrated slippage.

 While the suture is being put in place a knot is used to secure the suture.
 Tying the knot may be done inside the body or outside the body.
-Of these two options knot tying inside the body takes some time to learn because the surgeon is required to use laparoscopic instrumentation rather than their fingers to loop the suture.
-Tying the knot outside the body is simpler for most surgeons because the suture is looped with fingers as in traditional tying.
-Each knot formed has to be guided through a laparoscopic cannula and made tight with a knot-pusher to create the knot.
+Between these two options, knot tying inside the body requires more experience, as the surgeon is required to use laparoscopic instrumentation rather than their fingers to loop the suture.
+Tying the knot outside the body is far simpler for most surgeons, as the suture is looped with fingers similar to that of traditional tying.
+Each knot that is formed has to be guided through a laparoscopic cannula and made tight with a knot-pusher to create the knot.

-In laparoscopic surgery, a stronger braided suture is often preferred if the knot pusher is used because suture fraying is a side effect of this technique.
+In laparoscopic surgery, a stronger braided suture is often preferred if the knot pusher is used because suture fraying can be a possible side effect of this technique.
 A disadvantage of knot tying being done outside the body is that it often causes more tension and can cause tissue tearing while suturing delicate tissue.